byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 This flora inhibits the growth of diarrhea related bacteria such as Shigella, Salmonella, and e.coli.
 Human intestines are lined with a mucosal cell surface which acts as a protection against stomach acids, lactobacillus compete with potential pathogens and protect the mucosal cell surface.
 They are essentially occupying space that pathogens would be occupying.
 Eating fermented foods is recommended to prevent a variety of gastrointestinal conditions including diarrhea, constipation, ulcers, and various other digestive disorders.

 Fermented foods are highly nutritious.
 Fermentation improves bio-availability of minerals present in food.
 As they go through their cycle of succession, microbial cultures create B-vitamins including folic acid, niacin, thiamin, and biotin.
 Lactobacilli creates omega 3 fatty acids, essential for cell membrane and immune system function.
 Lacto-fermentation can also remove toxins from food.

-#### Cultivate Cultures That Heal.
-*Fermentation is the most intimate relationships between Wo-Man, microbe and Gaia, Earth.*

-### *Fermentation is a tangible way of interacting with the larger web of life, a way to cultivate and reclaim a relationship with Nature, Gaia.*